Pennsylvania Health Insurance Exchange Guide

 Pennsylvania Health Insurance Exchange - What is It?

-The Pennsylvania Health Insurance Exchange will be operated through a federally-run health insurance exchange, also referred to as the Health Insurance Marketplace.
-Starting in October 2013, Pennsylvania residents will be able to access information about all the plans available through the Exchange.
-The SHOP Exchange will also be available to small businesses with 100 or fewer employers.
-Coverage from the Exchange starts in January 2014.
+Pennie is operated through a state-run health insurance exchange.
+Starting in September 2020, Pennsylvania residents will be able to access information about all the plans available through the exchange.
+The SHOP exchange will also be available to small businesses with 50 or fewer employees.

-According to an estimate by healthcare.gov, 1,242,351 or 12% of Pennsylvania’s non-elderly residents are uninsured, of whom 1,141,718 (92%) may qualify for either tax credits to purchase coverage in the Marketplace or for Medicaid if Pennsylvania participates in the Medicaid expansion.
+According to an estimate by HealthCare.gov, in 2013, 1,242,351 or 12% of Pennsylvania’s non-elderly residents are uninsured, of whom 1,141,718 (92%) may qualify for either tax credits to purchase coverage in the Marketplace or for Medicaid if Pennsylvania participates in the Medicaid expansion.

 Pennsylvania Health Insurance Exchange - What Plans will be Available?